 Figure 1.
 Map of Brady geothermal area.
-The faults strands that constitute the Brady fault are shown in green.
+The fault strands that constitute the Brady fault are shown in green.
 Contours represent modeled temperature at 750 depth.
 Wells are colored by their usage (production, injection, and non-productive) for depths shallower than 750 m.
 The general geometry of the step-over is shown to the left of the fault system.

 The stratigraphic section at Brady consists of metamorphic basement rocks overlain by Oligocene to late Miocene volcanic rocks, and late Miocene to Holocene sedimentary rocks.
-The Brady fault is a west-dipping, north-northeast-striking system of normal faults that cuts this stratigraphic section (Figure 1).
-The step-over (Faulds, et al., 2010a, b; 2017; Siler et al., 2013, 2016) is an area where parallel but non-collinear strands of the Brady fault come together (e.g., Peacock and Sanderson, 1991, 1994; Fossen and Rotevatn, 2016).
+The Brady fault zone is a west-dipping, north-northeast-striking system of normal faults that cuts this stratigraphic section (Figure 1).
+The step-over (Faulds, et al., 2010a, b; 2017; Siler et al., 2013, 2016) is an area where parallel but non-collinear strands of the Brady fault zone come together (e.g., Peacock and Sanderson, 1991, 1994; Fossen and Rotevatn, 2016).
 The southern segment of Brady fault zone steps to the left to meet the northern segment (Figure 1; Faulds et al., 2017).
 Siler et al., (2018) suggested the localization of the hydrothermal system within the step-over is related to focused stress and strain that periodically occur at the step-over during fault slip, resulting in progressive generation and maintenance of a dense fracture network over geologic time.
 Advection of heat to shallow levels by hydrothermal circulation within this fracture network is evident from a ~3 km-wide × 6 km-long (across strike × along strike) temperature anomaly centered on the step-over (Figure 1).
 Geothermal production wells at Brady are situated within the step-over.
 Fluids are produced from two levels; ~300-600 m and ~1750 m depth (based on Nevada Division of Minerals, publicly available data).

 2.2 NMFk analysis